Wimbledon Betting Offers 2018

-The Championships at Wimbledon (as it is formally known) is the third of the four grand slam tournaments and is also the oldest having first taken place in 1877.
+The Championships at Wimbledon (as it is formally known) is the third of the four tennis grand slam tournaments of the season and is also the oldest, having first taken place in 1877.
 After the Australian Open moved to a hardcourt style in 1988 Wimbledon is now the only major tournament still played on grass.

-Wimbledon is seen as the pinnacle of style and taste for most tennis fans and not just because of the strawberries and cream and the Royal patronage.
-Grass is the fastest of all tennis surfaces with its slippery surface and this means only the quickest players can keep up.
+Wimbledon is seen as the pinnacle of style and taste for most tennis fans and not just because of the strawberries and cream.
+Grass is the fastest of all tennis courts with its slippery surface meaning only the quickest players can keep up.
 The ball also has a lower and more unpredictable bounce due to the soil and uneven grass surface.

-Wimbledon traditionally has no sponsor but can still offer over £27m in prize money through the event and with so much on offers there are plenty of great Wimbledon betting promotions for both new and existing customers.
-On this page you can also find details of schedules, previous winners, history and more.
+Wimbledon traditionally has no sponsor but can still offer over £31.6 Million in prize money, up 12.5% on 2016.
+All matches are shown by the BBC and with so much interest there are plenty of great Wimbledon betting promotions for both new and existing customers around.
+On this page you can also find details of the best deals along with schedules, previous winners, history and more.

 Latest Wimbledon Offers

 Place 5+ bets (Min £10) (min odds 1/2), get a £5 profit boost, max win £500

 Live streaming of all tennis matches, just need a positive account balance

 Daily money back across all in play tennis, net loses from £10 up to £250